AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 **REMINDER**: Basing your reports around ‘Touchpoint Date’ is the most reflective way of understanding marketing performance during a certain date range.
 ‘Touchpoint Date’ structures the report in a way where the attribution isn’t only related to the channel, campaign, or content, but also shows when the touchpoint occured.
 This is the most effective way at understanding what marketing engagement was happening at a certain point in time and also the recommended way of measuring marketing’s impact as it compares to marketing spend invested during the same time.
 It is recommended when doing any marketing spend or ROI analysis (see 5.1).

-**2. MARKETING QUALIFIED LEADS with BIZIBLE TOUCHPOINTS**
+**2. MARKETING QUALIFIED LEADS with BUYER TOUCHPOINTS**

 One of the most common reports is focused not just on new Leads or Lead level engagement, but more specifically ‘marketing qualified leads’ (MQLs).
-There are a couple of different approaches when it comes to reporting on MQLs depending on what Bizible features and functionality you have access to.
+There are a couple of different approaches when it comes to reporting on MQLs depending on what Marketo Measure features and functionality you have access to.

 **2.1 | Marketing Qualified Leads by Channel (multi-touch)**